zanix/home-assistant-config/README.md

 ### [Yamaha MusicCast](https://www.home-assistant.io/integrations/yamaha_musiccast)

-The Yamaha MusicCast integration allows you to control Yamaha MusicCast Receivers from Home Assistant.
+The Yamaha MusicCast integration allows you to control Yamaha MusicCast Receivers

 ### [Z-Wave JS](https://www.home-assistant.io/integrations/zwave_js)

 The Z-Wave integration allows you to control a Z-Wave network via the [Z-Wave JS UI](https://zwave-js.github.io/zwave-js-ui) driver.
-This is the recommended Z-Wave integration for Home Assistant.
+This is the recommended Z-Wave integration for Home Assistant

 ---